H-SG/headless-speedtest-za/README.md

 - `start_element` - what element (as identiefied by the ID parameter) on the page must be pressed to start the test
 - `test_completion_element` - what element (as identified by the ID parameter) on the page becomes visible once the test is complete

-While this is somewhat general, the code is made specifically for www.speedtest.co.za as of 2022/10/29.
+While this is somewhat general, the code is made specifically for www.speedtest.co.za as of 2023/03/05.

-## Example cron setup
-TBD